Canadian Butter Tarts (video)

 To freeze butter tarts: Place completely cooled tarts in an airtight freezer-friendly container or ziplock bag.
 Label with the date and store in the freezer for up to 3 months.
 For best results, freeze the day they were baked.
 Thaw overnight in the fridge and reheat in the oven at 350F for about 10 minutes.

-This post was originally published on June 15th, 2017 and has been recently updated to include step-by-step photo instructions.
+This post was originally published on June 15th, 2017 and has been recently updated with new photos.